Adaptive Leadership: A Conversation With Tracy Choka

 TC: Actuaries have always been trained to predict outcomes by using one form of data or another, whether through probability, statistics, calculus or life contingencies.
 Now, advances in technology and data science are stretching our capabilities to a new level.
 My advice is simple: Continue learning new ways to extract knowledge from data to bring forward valuable risk insights as our industry evolves and transforms.
 The sustainability of our product offerings to reduce the protection gap depends upon both actuarial and data sciences.

 Statements of fact and opinions expressed herein are those of the individual authors and are not necessarily those of the Society of Actuaries, the editors, or the respective authors’ employers.

-Tracy Choka is senior vice president, Regional Head L&H Business Management Americas.
+Tracy Choka is managing director, Regional Head L&H Business Management Americas.
 She can be contacted at firstname.lastname@example.org.